Assassination of Benazir Bhutto: Cause of her death

 On 31 December, Athar Minallah of the Rawalpindi General Hospital released a statement (described as "clinical notes") signed by seven persons involved in Bhutto's treatment at the hospital.
 These persons were not pathologists and did not conduct a formal autopsy.
 The statement first narrates the course of treatment, from Bhutto's arrival at the hospital until she was declared dead.
 The second part of the statement details the head wound and notes that "Detailed external examination of the body did not reveal any other external injury".
 X-rays had been taken of the head wound and were interpreted in the statement.
 The cause of death was declared to be "Open head injury with depressed skull fracture, leading to cardiopulmonary arrest".

 According to The Washington Post, the crime scene was cleared before any forensic examination could be completed and no formal autopsy was performed before burial.
 Despite the ambiguity surrounding her death, Bhutto's husband Asif Zardari did not allow a formal autopsy to be conducted citing his fears regarding the procedure being carried out in Pakistan.

 On 1 January 2008, Pakistan's Interior Ministry backtracked on its statement that Benazir Bhutto had died from hitting her head on the sunroof latch.
 Ministry spokesman, Javed Iqbal Cheema said that the ministry would wait for forensic investigations before making a conclusion on Bhutto's cause of death.

 On 8 February 2008, investigators from Scotland Yard concluded that Benazir Bhutto died after hitting her head as she was tossed by the force of a suicide blast, not from an assassin's bullet.
 However, as quoted in an article in The New York Times: "It is unclear how the Scotland Yard investigators reached such conclusive findings absent autopsy results or other potentially important evidence that was washed away by cleanup crews in the immediate aftermath of the blast."
 In the report, UK Home Office pathologist Nathaniel Cary said that while a gunshot wound to her head or trunk could not be entirely excluded as a possibility, "the only tenable cause for the rapidly fatal head injury in this case is that it occurred as the result of impact due to the effects of the bomb-blast."
 The findings were consistent with the Pakistani government's explanation of Bhutto's assassination, an account that had been greeted with disbelief by Bhutto's supporters.

 Funeral

 Bhutto's funeral occurred on the afternoon of 28 December 2007.
 Her body was moved from Chaklala Airbase in Rawalpindi to Sukkur Airport on 28 December at 01:20.
-Both her children and her husband travelled with her body.
-Earlier they reached Chaklala Air Base by a special flight to get her body.
+All of her children and her husband travelled with her body.
 Mourners from all over Pakistan made their way to Larkana to take part in the funeral ceremony for the former Prime Minister.
 The family delivered the body to its site of burial via helicopter.
 Bhutto was laid to rest beside her father in the family tomb.